Giuseppe Maria Buonaparte

 Nobile Giuseppe Maria Buonaparte or Giuseppe Maria di Buonaparte (31 May 1713 – 13 December 1763) was a Corsican politician, best known as the paternal grandfather of Napoleon I of France.

 Early life

 He was the son of Sebastiano Nicola Buonaparte (1683–1720) and his wife Maria Anna Tusoli (1690–1760).
 According to a genealogy requested by Maria Saveria Paravicini, wife of Giuseppe Maria Buonaparte, Buonaparte was a descendant of William IX of Montferrat and Borso d'Este.

-Career
+Political career

-In 1749, Giuseppe was the Delegate who represented the City of Ajaccio in the Council of Corte.
+In 1749, Giuseppe was the delegate who represented the City of Ajaccio in the Council of Corte.

 Marriages and children

 On 5 March 1741 at Ajaccio, Giuseppe married his first wife Nobile Maria Saveria Paravicini (born 7 September 1715 at Ajaccio, died before 1750).
 She was a daughter of two Nobile, Giuseppe Maria Paravicini and Anna Maria Salineri.
 Both her parents were members of the nobility of the Republic of Genoa.
 They had at least four children: